sreelakodali/Research2017_Sreela/Demo/README.md

      * located —> si_test/scripts
 5) **run_demochip_prediction.py** - The program is a varied version of run_sm2_prediction.py.
 It just outputs the predicted activity - it does not produce performance metrics since it does not know the actual labels for the test data.
 The main function is called in chipDemo.py
      * located —> si_test/scripts
+6) **dnn_Demo.py** - The program is a varied version of dnn.py.
+It eliminates the comparison with y-test/actual labels so there are no accuracy and performance metrics and most print statements are eliminated to ensure only the activities are passed through to the HAR GUI.
+Also, the number of bytes allocated to get the output values is rounded up to an increment of 8 bytes.
+     * located —> si_test/scripts
 #### Modified Files
 1) **dnn_models/scripts/dataset_utils.py**
     * changed get_dataset_npz_path()